marnen/knitting_symbols/README.md

   <dt>Symbol height</dt> <dd>27–33 units</dd>
 </dl>

 The JIS symbols in this collection will be designed to something like these (very approximate) dimensions.
+In particular, for ease of manipulation, the margin guides in JIS/template.svg actually outline an area that’s 36 units square, not 33.
+However, these guides should not be taken too strictly; the Japanese symbols are quite variable in size.